jonhoo/simio/README.md

 To run one of the included examples, call `make`, and then run one of the scripts in [`examples/demos`](examples/demos).
 Demos for Bellman-Ford, Paxos, Peterson's leader-election algorithm, and Luby Maximal Independent Set are given.
+You might want to run the examples with `-s .2` so the simulation does not run too quickly.